 Disney+ has given us everything we could ask for in a streaming platform, from classic animations to beloved Pixar movies.
-Almost all of the Marvel Universe films are available to stream as well, but one important superhero movie still seems to be missing for our viewing pleasure: Black Panther.
-Luckily, we have an answer about its whereabouts, and it's both good and bad.
+Almost all the Marvel Universe films are available to stream as well, but one important superhero movie still seems to be missing: Black Panther.
+Luckily, we have an answer regarding its whereabouts, and it's both good and bad.

-The good news is Disney has announced that Black Panther will be available to stream.
-The bad news is we'll have to wait until March 4.
-Disney+ teases us a bit on its platform because when you search for the movie, it does pop up and looks available to stream.
-But instead of a play button, there's a message on the webpage that says it's unavailable due to existing agreements (probably with Netflix, where it is currently streaming).
+Disney has announced that Black Panther will be available to stream on March 4.
+The Disney+ platform teases us a bit, because when you search for the movie, it does pop up and looks available to stream.
+But instead of a play button, there's a message on the webpage that says it's unavailable due to existing agreements (probably with Netflix, where it is currently streaming until March 3).

 For those really in need of a Marvel Studios binge session, there are still a lot of options.
-Some of the many Marvel films currently available on Disney+ are Avengers: Endgame, Captain Marvel, Guardians of the Galaxy, and a bunch more.
-In the meantime, we'll continue watching the rest of Disney's catalogue and count down the days until Black Panther will be "Wakanda Forever" on Disney+.
+Avengers: Endgame, Captain Marvel, and Guardians of the Galaxy are among the many Marvel films currently available on Disney+.
+In the meantime, we'll continue watching the rest of Disney's catalogue and count down the days until Black Panther will be on Disney+.